tmenezes/simple-gpt/README.md

 # SimpleGPT.Core
-Simplistic library for problem/context evaluation using OpenAI's GPT LLM
+Simplistic library for adding ChatGPT in your application for problem solving and context evaluation/recommendation.
+Uses OpenAI's GPT APIs

 ## Usage
 ```csharp